temetvince/x4/station_profiles.md

      - Provide a budget to purchase wares externally.
      - Remember: imported wares on an Extender will not be sold to Warehouses.

-6. Place Docks for end-user needs
+6. Place Docks for end-user needs.

    - Build Docks (Equipment Docks, Wharves, Shipyards) within 5 sectors of Warehouses or within 5 sectors of Extenders.

-7. Deploy Trading Stations in other empires
+7. Deploy Trading Stations in other empires.

    - Place Trading Stations in other empires’ sectors to move wares across the universe.
    - Assign subordinate traders to Trading Stations.